 by anthony on 11/11/10 at 8:50 pm

+If you care about your users and want them to have the best search experience on your site, consider using left search buttons.
 Almost all websites on the web today use right search buttons.
 Just because it’s popular doesn’t mean it’s the best thing to do.
-In this case, doing the opposite of what everyone else is doing works better.
+Sometimes doing the opposite of what everyone else is doing works better.